New Developments in FeynCalc 9.0: New features in FeynCalc 9.0

 One should also keep in mind that \textsc{FeynCalc} cannot perform any further simplifications of \texttt{GenPaVe} functions, because internally they are not recognized as Passarino-Veltman integrals (\texttt{PaVe}).

-It is well known that for a general multi-loop multi-scale integral, tensor decomposition doesn't allow to cancel all the scalar products containing loop momenta in the numerator, as it is the case at 1-loop.
-Nevertheless, this technique is widely used also in calculations beyond 1-loop, especially if one needs to deal with integrals that have loop momenta contracted to Dirac matrices or epsilon tensors or even loop momenta with free Lorentz indices. \textsc{FeynCalc} uses a quite simple reduction algorithm (implemented in \texttt{Tdec}) that consists of decomposing the integral into all tensor structures allowed by the symmetries and using Gaussian elimination to obtain the coefficients of each tensor.
+It is well known that for a general multi-loop multi-scale integral, tensor decomposition does not allow to cancel all the scalar products containing loop momenta in the numerator, as it is the case at 1-loop.
+Nevertheless, this technique is widely used also in calculations beyond 1-loop, especially if one needs to deal with integrals that have loop momenta contracted to Dirac matrices or epsilon tensors or even loop momenta with free Lorentz indices. \textsc{FeynCalc} uses a special reduction algorithm (implemented in \texttt{Tdec}) that consists of decomposing the integral into all tensor structures allowed by the symmetries and using a modified version of Gaussian elimination to obtain the coefficients of each tensor.

-Since tensor decomposition of multi-loop integrals with \textsc{FeynCalc}'s function \texttt{Tdec} is not quite straight-forward and usually requires some additional \textsc{Mathematica} code, in \textsc{FeynCalc} 9.0 a new function \texttt{FCMultiLoop\-TID} was added, that makes multi-loop tensor reduction work out of the box.
+Since tensor decomposition of multi-loop integrals with \textsc{FeynCalc}'s function \texttt{Tdec} is not very straight-forward and usually requires some additional \textsc{Mathematica} code, in \textsc{FeynCalc} 9.0 a new function \texttt{FCMultiLoop\-TID} was added, that makes multi-loop tensor reduction work out of the box.

 Unfortunately, the reduction breaks down when the corresponding Gram determinant vanishes.
 For such cases, in a future version it is planned to include a more useful algorithm.